 Mind mapping is another powerful brainstorming tool to visualize related terms and ideas.
-Create a diagram starting with a central idea, and then branch out into major sub-topics and then sub-sub-topics.
-You can create mind maps either on paper or a whiteboard or by using something like MindNode app.
+Create a diagram starting with a central idea, and then branch out into major sub-topics, then sub-sub-topics.
+You can create mind maps either on paper or a whiteboard, or by using something like MindNode app.

 4) Create a mood board.

 Combining imagery, color, and visual-spatial arrangements can help surface emotions and feelings that will spark fresh, new ideas.
 It's also been proven to significantly improve information recall in comparison to more conventional methods of learning.